catai9/FitnessAssistant/src/process.md

 * Figure out how long API keys can last for
 * All of the user's events need to be on one calendar (their primary calendar).
+* Only shows events named with the sport name (using this system) for the sports that this system supports.
+* May need to npm install -save packages. (lodash, d3, etc. - go thru imports)
+* Group by compares substrings.
+Right now, only group by the whole sport name.
+* Assume each sport does not last longer than 1 day.
+* Timezones